 For further information on workshops please visit LEMON CREE's WEBSITE.

-Currently Jessica stars in Season 2 of Discovery Canada & Netflix's TV show "Frontier" starring Jason Momoa.
-She also can be seen in the new CBC drama alongside Kristin Kruek in "Burden of Truth" airing January 2018.
+Currently Jessica stars in Season 3 of Discovery Canada & Netflix's TV show "Frontier" starring Jason Momoa.
+She also can be seen in the new CBC and CW Network's drama alongside Kristin Kruek in "Burden of Truth" airing January 2019.
 Jessica also can be seen in the upcoming comic adaptation movie "The Empty Man" for 20th Century Fox studios which filmed in Cape Town, South Africa, coming in 2018/2019.

 Other TV and films include the Gemini award winning show "Blackstone" and "Pilgrims" written and directed by Marie Clements that Jessica starred in, was an official selection for the Cannes Film Festival and the Toronto International Film Festival 2013.